Caitlin1306/nch-final-project/README.md

 ##what I have cleaned and why?

-When I began coding/visualing my chosen dataset **"covid19_open_data"**, I realised that there must be negative values recorded due to how the graphs where presented👇.
+When I began coding/visualising my chosen dataset **"covid19_open_data"**, I realised that some negative values were recorded.
+At first I saw it on the graphs👇.

 ![Screenshot from Deepnote](Negative_Values_Graph.png)